-How do you find budget for a new program like advocate marketing?
-Katie Curtin-Mestre, VP of Product and Content Marketing at SimpliVity, a leader in hyperconverged infrastructure, once wondered the same thing.
+How do you find budget for a new customer advocacy program?
+Katie Curtin-Mestre, former VP of Product and Content Marketing at SimpliVity, a leader in hyperconverged infrastructure, once wondered the same thing.

 The first step to building a business case for customer advocacy is to uncover the important role it already plays at your company.

 As a start-up in an emerging space, SimpliVity found that acquiring new customers wasn’t simple.
-“We are in a new category competing against some large incumbent players in the infrastructure space,” says Katie.
+“We’re in a new category competing against some large incumbent players in the infrastructure space,” says Katie.

 However, SimpliVity knew from SiriusDecisions research their target audience, CIOs and IT infrastructure leaders, valued talking to references at multiple stages in the buying process, including:

 Katie knew that traditional customer reference programs simply couldn’t scale to meet the needs of the business.
-However, an advocate marketing strategy would allow SimpliVity to discover and cultivate new customer advocates.
-(Learn about the difference between reference and advocate marketing programs here.)
+However, an customer advocacy program would allow SimpliVity to discover and cultivate new customer advocates.

 2. Find budget within existing spend